John Newman (singer): 2013–2014: Tribute

 In June 2013, John Newman released his debut single "Love Me Again" as the lead single from his debut studio album.
 In an interview with Digital Spy, Newman was asked if he sensed that the song had something special about it in the studio.
 He said, "Yeah.
 The guy I wrote it with, we turned around and had massive grins on our faces thinking, 'There's something good here'.
 But you just never know how good it is, you know?".
 Newman was also asked if it was hard to write the lyrics about love and break-up; he responded: "No, it's the only place where I really open up to somebody, through my music.
 I'm producing [the album] and writing it, it's good.
 I like to keep a hold of everything".
 The song peaked at number one on the UK Singles Chart.
 The song was also a top 10 hit in more than 10 countries including Australia, Austria, Belgium, Denmark, Germany, Ireland, New Zealand, Norway, and Switzerland.
 It was also featured on the soundtrack of FIFA 14.
-In mid-2013 a remix of "Love Me Again" was released by DJ and record producer "Kove", and received major airplay on EDM channels, including Sirius XM's BPM.
+In mid-2013 a remix of "Love Me Again" was released by DJ and record producer "Kove", and received major airplay on EDM channels, including SiriusXM's BPM.
 On 6 October 2013, Newman released "Cheating" as the second single from Tribute.
 The song peaked at number 9 on the UK Singles Chart.
 The song has also charted in Belgium and Ireland.
 Tribute was released on 14 October 2013.